ialbert/biostar-central/biostar/engine/docs/info.md

 For example the `Upload data` permission will also include `Execute Recipe` permissions (and all other lower ranks).

-## May I modify a recipe?
+## Can I modify a recipe?

-You can adapt and remix recipes to create new and modified ones.
+You can adapt and remix recipes to create new as you wish.
+If you make your project public other people may use your adapted or new recipes.

 ## Can I run a modified recipe?